Kellas cat

 The Kellas cat is a large black cat found in Scotland.
-It is an interspecific hybrid between the Scottish wildcat (Felis silvestris silvestris syn.
-Felis silvestris grampia) and the domestic cat (Felis catus).
-Once thought to be a mythological wild cat, with its few sightings dismissed as hoaxes, a specimen was killed in a snare by a gamekeeper in 1984 and found to be a hybrid between the Scottish wildcat and domestic cat.
-It is not a formal cat breed, but a population of felid hybrids.
-It is named after the village of Kellas, Moray, where it was first found.
+This species is an interspecific hybrid between the Scottish wildcat (Felis silvestris silvestris syn.
+Felis silvestris grampia) and a feral housecat (Felis catus).
+Once thought to be a mythological wild cat, with their few sightings dismissed as hoaxes, one was killed in a snare by a gamekeeper in 1984.
+They are not a formal cat breed, but a population of felid hybrids.
+The species is named after the village of Kellas, Moray, where they were first found.

 Specimens, examination, and captive breeding

 The "dog-size" animal snared in 1984 was 38 cm to shoulder height and measured 110 cm from nose to tail.
 When this find was reported, "[f]armers and gamekeepers responded immediately with claims that they had been shooting large black cats on Highland estates for years."
 Skeptics initially dismissed the animal as "a very large feral domestic cat".

 A researcher at the National Museum of Scotland, Charles Thomas, examined eight Kellas cat specimens.
 One carcass was already in the museum's collection; the remaining seven were supplied by Di Francis, who was described by Thomas as a "writer, researcher and practical naturalist".
 Thomas identified one of the animals as a melanistic wildcat; this juvenile male was the first wildcat ever documented as melanistic in Scotland.
 Most of the other specimens examined were concluded to be hybrids but more closely aligned to the Scottish wildcat; only one hybrid leaned more towards a domestic cat.

 The purported first live Kellas cat, a female, was caught at the Kellas estate by the Tomorrow's World team and featured in the 1986 episode "On the Trail of the Big Cat".
 A second, male, was captured in 1988 in Inverness-shire.
 Both were kept for a time in the Highland Wildlife Park at Kincraig, then eventually taken on by Francis; she found them untameable but successfully bred them, producing the first litter of captive-born Kellas kittens.

 The Zoology Museum of the University of Aberdeen also holds a mounted specimen that was found during 2002 in the Insch area of Aberdeenshire.
 Another specimen is kept in a museum in Elgin.